Dyrati/ace_projects/Information/GS1 Ace Setup.md

 ![forest](gs1_ace_setup_images/forest.png)

+In either of those cases, you have crossed over the trigger tile and Debug mode should be active.

 If you moved down exactly one tile, you will not pop out anywhere.
 In this case, run straight down (at least one tile, into a wall).
 You may make a savestate here.
 If you press A, the game will crash, but you will see the text: **"Isaac looked on the table..."**, confirming that the trigger tile is one tile directly to your left.
 Stepping on that tile will trigger ACE.

 ### Step 10: Open Debug Menu